gngrwzrd/UIImageLoader/readme.md

 Server cache control logic is implemented manually instead of a NSURLCache.
 There's a noticeable difference in performance without NSURLCache.

+Everything is asynchronous and uses modern objective-c with libdispatch and NSURLSession.

 ## No Flickering or Noticeable Delayed Loads

 Images that are cached and available on disk load into UIImageView or UIButton almost immediatly.